selimabll1/Ai-Banking-Assistant/README.md

 ollama pull mistral
 ollama serve

-🧠 How It Works
+ðŸ§  How It Works

-Client asks a question → frontend sends it to backend.
+Client asks a question â†’ frontend sends it to backend.

 Backend retrieves context (via RAG from banking knowledge base).